Judging and Assessment

 Once submitted, your film will be assessed in two stages: firstly, by Learning on Screen’s specialist staff, and secondly by a panel of external judges.
 The judging panel will represent diverse perspectives from the education and creative industries, including academics and media and film industry experts from a range of disciplines.

-The primary focus for the judges will be the quality of the films submitted, as evaluated against the category-specific criteria.
-CLICK HERE to see our award categories and criteria.
 The information text accompanying your entry is also important as it sheds light on the film’s educational objectives.
 Be sure to craft these submissions thoughtfully and clearly.

 Submissions that do not meet our eligibility criteria, are incomplete or deemed fraudulent or inappropriate will be disqualified without further consideration.
 Unfortunately, due to the high volume of entries, individual feedback will not be provided for unsuccessful submissions.